wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 They are compiled by e2Studio and running on the target board.

 In this demo, you may download two versions of application binary file by Renesas Flash Programmer.
-You can download and excute wolfBoot by e2Studio debugger.
+You can download and execute wolfBoot by e2Studio debugger.
 Use a USB connection between PC and the board for the debugger and flash programmer.

 ## 2. Components and Tools